MrFox42/minarch/README.md

 ## Recent changes

+### 10.2.12

+- Companion: survey button now respects the same survey settings as double right click
+- Extended priority list: you can now set an order for races instead of prioritizing one at a time
+- Experimental New Feature: Path optimization.
+Path optimization tries to reduce travel times on the long run, by calculating the shortest path that touches all active digsites, also preferring sites that are closer to each other.
+You can enable it under developer settings, still testing, feedback is welcome!
+- Fix detecting nearest digsite on Outland
+- Updated the list of patrons, thank you for the support!

 ### 10.2.11

 - Companion: implement optional artifact progress bar with optional tooltip and solve on click (enabled by default)